 Veterans Stand Down

-Each October there is a one-day outreach event for veterans who are homeless to help connect them and their families to community resources and assistance.
-The date for the Mecklenburg County area 2014 Stand Down is Oct.
-14.
+A Veterans Stand Down is a one-day outreach event for veterans who are homeless to help connect them and their families to community resources and assistance.

 View photos of the 2013 Veterans Stand Down